The OnLine Taxes (OLT) Free File Edition

 OLT is part of the IRS's Free File Alliance

-OnLine Taxes (OLT.com) is part of the IRS Free File Alliance, a program that offers many taxpayers with free tax filing options.
+OnLine Taxes (OLT.com) is part of the Free File program, an alliance between tax software providers and the IRS that offers many taxpayers free tax filing options.
 It's web-based software that you can use to prepare federal tax returns, but you must qualify.
 With no price tag for many filers, it's one of the best values available.

 The IRS has indicated that 70% of Americans are eligible to use Free File even with the qualifying restrictions.